kylecorry31/Trail-Sense/README.md

 - [Open Source Credits](#open-source-credits)
 - [License](#license)

-## 2022 Goals
+## Feature Roadmap
-- Release tides, maps, and cloud scanner
+- Q4 2022: Cloud scanner
-- Refine existing tools
-- Make TS more focused
-- Improve stability, usability, and performance
-- Increase test coverage
+- Q1 2023: Improved weather forecasts
+- Q2 2023: Maps

 ## Goals
 - Trail Sense must not use the Internet in any way, as I want the entire app usable when there is no Internet connection